nhvn/nhvn/README.md

 ### Hi there 👋

+Former dental student turned results-driven full-stack software developer with a passion for problem-solving.
+Skilled in prioritizing tasks, collaborating with teams, and bringing a strong analytical and organizational approach to fast-paced environments.
+Seeking new opportunities to apply technical expertise in software development.

 <!--
 **nhvn/nhvn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.